Actions provide a way to execute very quick tasks in a single Component, using a single code base.

 Actions are available through the API.
 They do not load the configuration from Storage, so you need to fully specify the whole configuration in the request body.
-If any of your parameters are encrypted, they will be decrypted before they are passed to your application.
+If any of your parameters are encrypted, they will be decrypted before they are passed to your component.

 Do not specify the